Why Hire A Music Supervisor?

 Music Spotting Sessions - One of the most important moments of the music process for any film is the music spotting session, where the director and/or producer, in conjunction with the music supervisor, composer and possibly editor, review the film scene by scene and come up with a map and set of instructions for the composer to follow in the creation of the score.
 The supervisor's role is to act as a liaison between the director and composer and to provide feedback, recommendations and solutions.
 The supervisor ensures that the director's vision is communicated to the composer in terms of type of musical palette the composer will use, start and end times of cues, "hits" within each cue, etc. The supervisor can then create the spotting map along with time code, listing each musical cue or potential song, its start and ending times, and any other notes about the cue itself, such as certain hits or mood changes.
 All parties then have the same time-coded "map" to work from, right through to the final audio mix.

 Music Editing - These days, most music supervisors have computerized digital DAW's (digital audio workstations), if not full blown studios, as a necessary part of the tools of their trade.
-This equipment allows the supervisor to digitize the director's cut and host the spotting sessions, using the same time code as the director, editor or eventual audio mix facility.
+This equipment allows the supervisor to digitize, download and/or upload the director's cut and host the spotting sessions, using the same time code as the director, editor or eventual audio mix facility.
 In addition the supervisor can be laying in potential songs/tracks against picture, as well as loading and placing score cues as they are delivered by the composer.
-All of this activity can then be digitally transferred into the final audio mix session at the audio post house, or to the filmmaker's own Avid or Final Cut Pro workstation, to be mixed in conjunction with dialog and other audio background and effects tracks.
+All of this activity can then be digitally transferred into the final audio mix session at the audio post house, or to the filmmaker's own editing bay or workstation, to be mixed in conjunction with dialog and other audio background and effects tracks.

 Audio Mix - If needed, the music supervisor can advise the filmmaker and participate in the final audio mix, making sure that all music cues are cleared and accounted for, edited, transferred and placed properly within the film.

-Distributor's Rights Package - Once all licenses are complete and counter-executed, the music supervisor can compile all music licenses, agreements, memos and cue sheets along with final music budget information for delivery to the filmmaker in a "music rights" binder, for easy reference and future hand-off to distributors and insurers.
+Distributor's Rights Package - Once all licenses are complete and counter-executed, the music supervisor can compile all music licenses, agreements, memos and cue sheets along with final music budget information for delivery to the filmmaker in digital format and/or a physical "music rights" binder, for easy reference and future hand-off to distributors and insurers.

 Motion Picture CD Soundtrack - When appropriate, the music supervisor can potentially shop, negotiate and secure a soundtrack CD release for the production, which can sometimes result in lower master use fees and have other cross-promotional benefits for the project.
 The music supervisor can also coordinate all music re-mixing and mastering, and all artist, label and publisher agreements and licenses.